OnapleRPG/Itemizer/README.md

 ## For developer
 If you are willing to use **Itemizer** in your plugin development, we provide services to ease interactions.
+you can also use it with js (like with customNPC).

+you can check the [javadoc](https://onaplerpg.github.io/Itemizer/javadoc/) for more information.

 ### Services
 * **IItemService** : Give access to the object getters functions to a plugin.